SpaceX Stock (SPCX): How to Buy Now That It Has Listed

 What the Numbers Are Telling Us

-• More than two times oversubscribed.
-About $150 billion in orders came in for a $75 billion raise, and demand kept climbing as the listing approached.
+• More than two times oversubscribed - confirmed.
+About $150 billion in orders came in for a $75 billion raise, and the retail tranche was fully exhausted by June 11.

 • Roughly 30% reserved for retail.
-That is three to six times the usual individual allocation, which is the whole reason brokers lowered their minimums.
+That was three to six times the usual individual allocation, which is the whole reason brokers lowered their minimums.

 • Only about 4% of the company is public.
-A tiny float plus huge demand can mean sharp price swings in the first days of trading.
+A tiny float plus huge demand drove the 19% Day 1 swing.

 • Fast-track index inclusion.
-Under new Nasdaq rules effective May 1, 2026, a stock can join the Nasdaq-100 in as little as 15 trading days, instead of waiting three months.
+Under new Nasdaq rules effective May 1, 2026, SPCX can join the Nasdaq-100 in as little as 15 trading days from June 12.

 Why the Nasdaq-100 Angle Matters to You